 Duration of Yeshua’s Ministry

 Other views are not uncommon.
-There are no lack of interpretations as to how long was the Messiah’s ministry as that of Isaac Newton who argues that there were no less than five Passovers in the Messiah’s ministry meaning His ministry from the baptism to His death lasted five years.
-On the other hand, he says in his Notes On Prophetic Works, source: Yahuda Ms. 10b, National Library of Israel, Jerusalem, Israel, this:
+There is no lack of interpretations as to how long was the Messiah’s ministry as that of Isaac Newton who argues that there were no less than five Passovers in the Messiah’s ministry meaning that His ministry from the baptism to His death lasted five years.
+On the other hand, he says this in his Notes on Prophetic Works, source: Yahuda Ms. 10b, National Library of Israel, Jerusalem, Israel,

 Do you still not understand, neither remember the five loaves of the five thousand and how many baskets you picked up?
 Or the seven loaves of the four thousand and how many large baskets you picked up?
 How is it that you do not understand that I did not speak to you concerning bread, but to beware of the leaven of the Pharisees and Sadducees?
 Then they understood that He did not say to beware of the leaven of bread, but of the teaching of the Pharisees and the Sadducees.